Peter W. Haas: Early life

-He was born on 25 June 1964 in Czechoslovakia and he spent his childhood and teenage in Banská Štiavnica where he tried to express himself artistically for the first time.
-Poetry writing and painting brought him to contacts with photos.
-He was greatly influenced by academic sculptor Vlado Oravec and his wife.
-After the Velvet Revolution in 1989 he pursued the carrier of freelance art photographer and he opened two studios in Banská Štiavnica.
-In 1994 he met professional photographer Leo Redlinger who taught him the product photo and he came to touch with noble prints.
-His work attracted an interest of diplomatic staff and Peter Haas became an official photographer of several sovereigns and Ambassadors when visiting the Slovak Republic.
-From 2000 he has been dealing with contact photos and supervised by Dušan Slivka he pursues noble prints.
+Career

-Art impacts
+He was influenced by Vlado Oravec and his wife.
+After the Velvet Revolution in 1989 he pursued a career of freelance art photography.
+He opened two studios in Banská Štiavnica.
+In 1994 he met professional photographer Leo Redlinger who taught him about photographing products and noble prints.
+His work attracted the interest of diplomatic staff.
+Haas became an official photographer of several sovereigns and Ambassadors.
+Beginning in 2000 he began taking contact photos and supervised by Dušan Slivka pursued noble prints.

-Regarding his studies of contact black and white photos and noble print technique like platinotype and bromoil, inclination to pictorialism and functionalism, the main art trends of the past centuries.
 He was greatly affected by functionalists and pictorialists like Rössler, Drtikol and Sudek, who transformed photography into art.